|

-Thygeson's SPK also called:
+Thygeson's SPK

-This page was last updated 05 January, 2009 |
+This page was last updated 27 September, 2021

 People with Thygeson's sometimes wait years before being correctly diagnosed.
 Unfortunately, after receiving a correct diagnosis, it is hard to find information about Thygeson's because TSPK is a rare disease.